 You don't have to be a vegetarian to reap the potential health benefits of eating a plant-based diet.
 Even if you're a confirmed carnivore, eating more plant-based foods such as fruits, vegetables, whole grains, beans, nuts and seeds may do your body good.

-Plant foods are full of vitamins, minerals and phytonutrients (healthy plant compounds) that may help protect against cancer, heart disease, stroke, diabetes, high blood pressure and birth defects.
-They also may help with weight management and promote eye health.
+Plant foods are full of vitamins, minerals and phytonutrients (healthy plant compounds) that are thought to benefit health in a number of ways, including offering protection from several chronic diseases.
+A plant foods-rich diet also may help with weight management and promote eye health.

 Try these 10 tips to put more plant foods on your plate: